WordPress File and Directory Structure: A Comprehensive Guide

 This directory serves as a gateway to the dashboard or administration of your WordPress website.
 Basically, this directory consists of the files and resources powering the back end of a WordPress website.
 That allows the website owners and developers to control various aspects of the website.

 One of the significant purposes of the wp-admin folder is that it houses the PHP files necessary for rendering and modifying the user interface for the WordPress dashboard.
 So the developers and owners can easily create and edit the posts and pages, and manage the media files.
-They can also configure the themes and plugins, control user permissions, and customize other website settings.
+They can also configure the themes and plugins, control user permissions, and customize other WordPress site settings.

 This directory folder also hosts the files for core administrative operations, which helps handle the critical back-end functions of the website.
 These functions include data interactions, administration task execution, user authorization and authentication, and even HTTP request handling.